 - 1. Local Economy: Our residents contribute to a vibrant economy by working for and - 2.
-Health & Recreation: We value public places for outdoor and indoor recreation for all ages Community Connections: Our deep connections with each other make Essex special.
-Neighbors help each other during good times and back in the special back in the special of the special - 5.
+Health & Recreation: We value public places for outdoor and indoor recreation for all ages community connections: Our deep connections with each other make Essex special.
+Neighbors help each other during good times and had a Weavalue diversity and resources to ensure that our highly respected schools meet the needs of everyone in the spaces and tight-knit neighborhoods, rural roads and vibrant downtown streets.
+Essex is a - 5.
 Safety: Essex is a safe place where neighbors watch out for one another.
 We value an active, visible police force and strong fire and rescue services.
 Upgrades to our physical infrastructure will allow us to move about our community with comfort and security.